Chote Chaba: Records

+In 1924, Joseph Rock, an Austrian-American botanist and explorer, visited Muli and was hosted lavishly by Xiang, whose name he wrote as Chote Chaba.
+He wrote that Xiang was 6 ft 2 in tall and attended to in extreme deference.
+In conversation, Rock found him to be good-humored and curious, and wrote "l doubt whether until that time (the King of Muli) had known of the discovery of America.
+He did not have the slightest idea of the existence of an ocean and thought all land contiguous, for he asked if he could ride horseback from Muli to Washington and if the latter was near Germany."

 Title and reincarnation

 The title of khutughtu, which is the Mongolian term for a reincarnate lama (tulku) was granted to Chote Chamba's predecessor, the 10th Migyur, by the Qianlong Emperor of Qing China in 1751.
 The 10th Migyur also received the title of Nomun Khan.

 Chote Chamba's reincarnation, the 13th Migyur Khutughtu, was born in Lithang in the year on July 4, 1935.
 He was recognized by Ngawang Legpa Rinpoche at the age of one, and was given the name Ngawang Tenzin Migyur.
 After the Chinese occupation of Tibet, the 13th Mingyur Rinpoche relocated to Taiwan at the invitation of the Kuomintang Intelligence Bureau, along with a members group led by Jama Samphe (嘉瑪桑佩).
 He was as a member of the Mongolian and Tibetan Affairs Commission and taught at the National Cheng Chi University in Taiwan.

-Death

-Chote Chamba was killed in September 1934.